 The same goes for the team.
 The entire group should be committed to attending and participating in the training and be willing to help each other out.

 The best leadership teams are made up of people who work well together and have great chemistry.
+Many companies hire corporate training consultants to enhance the professional development of their employees.
 Corporate training can help strengthen these bonds, so your team works more cohesively when faced with difficult decisions.
-But if leaders are constantly bickering or unable to agree on the simplest of tasks, it can be difficult to work together during training.
+However, if leaders are constantly bickering or unable to agree on the simplest of tasks, it can be difficult to work together during training.

 After the training, enough time should be spent practicing what has been learned.
 This can be done through role-playing, studying case studies, or even simply brainstorming ideas.
 Corporate training benefits aren’t realized from a one-time event that everyone forgets about a week later.